needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. In the toolbar of the StyleSheets pane there's a field that lets you create new selectors.
 This field is disabled if there are no elements in the UXML document. `Tested`
     1. After the field is focused, the explanation text is replaced with a default `.` and the cursor is set right after the `.` to let you quickly add a class-based selector. `Tested`
     1. You can commit and add your selector to the *active* StyleSheet by pressing **Enter**. `Tested`
+    1. Newly created selector is automatically selected and if the StyleSheet is collapsed in the StyleSheets tree view, it gets expanded.
     1. If there is no USS in document, the Save Dialog Option to create a new USS file will be prompted and selector will be added to the newly created and added USS file. `Tested`
     1. If the selector string contains invalid characters, an error message will display and the new selector will not be created - keeping the focus on the rename field. `Tested`
     1. You can discover and append `:pseudoStates` from the **:** menu.